How to Get 1,000 Facebook Followers Per Week: My Proven Way

 - If you have an active group, switch to the subscription model;

 - Promote other people’s products through affiliate links.

 Recommended read: How to Really Make 10K Dollars a Month: 6 Strategies That Work

-What Happens When You Get 10,000 Facebook Page Likes?
+What Happens When You Get 10,000 Facebook Page Followers?

-Once you get 10000 Facebook page likes you’ll start to see much more engagement and more of your posts will goo viral.
+Once you get 10,000 Facebook page likes you’ll start to see much more engagement and more of your posts will go viral.
 If you have monetized your page you’ll also see a significant increase in earnings.

-In essence, it all comes down to learn, test, improve, and repeat.
+In essence, if you want to get 1000 Facebook likes a week (or more), it all comes down to learn, test, improve, and repeat.